pgtipping/Synthalyst/memory-bank/activeContext.md

 - Enhanced the visual feedback for matched keywords

 These improvements significantly enhance the user experience by providing more professional-looking outputs and more accurate keyword matching information, making the ApplyRight feature more valuable to users.

+## Current Issues Identified [2025-03-12 19:59:45]

+### Accessibility Issues

+- Color contrast problems identified in multiple UI elements:
+  - Navigation links (Home, Tools) have insufficient contrast ratio (3.34)
+  - Login button has insufficient contrast ratio (3.54)
+  - "Contact Sales" link has insufficient contrast ratio (3.67)
+  - Footer text and links have insufficient contrast ratio (3.66)
+- These contrast issues violate WCAG standards and need to be addressed to ensure the app is accessible to all users

+### Performance Issues

+- Performance audit score: 51/100
+- Largest Contentful Paint (LCP): 2633ms (fails Core Web Vital)
+- First Contentful Paint (FCP): 1267ms (fails Core Web Vital)
+- Total Blocking Time (TBT): 1171ms (fails Core Web Vital)
+- Render-blocking resources identified, particularly layout.css
+- JavaScript execution time is high

+### Best Practices Issues

+- Missing source maps for large first-party JavaScript (vendor.js)

+### SEO Optimization Needed

+- Meta tags need to be reviewed and optimized
+- JSON-LD schema implementation needed
+- Sitemap generation required
+- Robots.txt configuration needed
+- Image optimization required

+## Next Steps [2025-03-12 20:00:00]

+1. Address accessibility issues by improving color contrast in UI elements
+2. Optimize performance by reducing render-blocking resources and JavaScript execution time
+3. Add source maps for better debugging
+4. Implement SEO optimizations including meta tags, JSON-LD schema, sitemap, and robots.txt
+5. Continue with Phase 3 implementation focusing on Enhanced LLM Integration

+## Performance Optimization Plan [2025-03-12 20:15:00]

+To address the performance issues identified in the audit, we'll implement the following optimizations:

+### 1. Reduce Render-Blocking Resources

+- Move non-critical CSS to be loaded asynchronously
+- Implement critical CSS inline in the head
+- Use `next/script` with the `strategy="afterInteractive"` or `strategy="lazyOnload"` for non-critical scripts
+- Implement code splitting to reduce initial JavaScript bundle size

+### 2. Improve Largest Contentful Paint (LCP)

+- Preload critical assets
+- Optimize and compress images using next/image
+- Implement responsive images with appropriate sizes
+- Use image CDN for faster delivery
+- Implement font display swap to prevent font blocking

+### 3. Reduce JavaScript Execution Time

+- Implement tree shaking to eliminate unused code
+- Use dynamic imports for components not needed on initial load
+- Implement code splitting for large components
+- Optimize third-party scripts loading
+- Implement Web Workers for CPU-intensive tasks

+### 4. Add Source Maps for Better Debugging

+- Configure webpack to generate source maps in production
+- Implement proper error boundaries and logging

+### 5. Implement SEO Optimizations

+- Add comprehensive meta tags to all pages
+- Implement JSON-LD schema for rich snippets
+- Generate sitemap.xml
+- Configure robots.txt
+- Optimize images with proper alt tags and lazy loading

+## Implementation Timeline [2025-03-12 20:16:00]

+1. **Week 1**: Address accessibility issues and implement critical CSS optimizations
+2. **Week 2**: Optimize JavaScript execution and implement code splitting
+3. **Week 3**: Implement SEO optimizations and source maps
+4. **Week 4**: Test and refine all optimizations

+## Accessibility Improvement Progress [2025-03-12 20:10:00]

+We've made significant progress in addressing the accessibility issues identified in the audit:

+### Completed Improvements

+1. Fixed color contrast in the Footer component:

+   - Updated text color from text-gray-500 to text-gray-300 for better contrast against the dark background
+   - This ensures that footer text and links meet WCAG contrast ratio standards

+2. Updated navigation links in the Header component:

+   - Changed text color from text-muted-foreground to text-gray-700 for better contrast
+   - This improves readability of navigation links throughout the application

+3. Modified the Button component:

+   - Updated the primary button variant to use text-white instead of text-primary-foreground
+   - Changed the link variant to use text-gray-900 instead of text-primary
+   - These changes ensure better contrast for button text

+4. Updated the primary color in globals.css:
+   - Changed from --primary: 221.2 83.2% 53.3% to --primary: 221.2 83.2% 43.3%
+   - This darker shade provides better contrast against light backgrounds

+### Remaining Issues

+Despite these improvements, the accessibility audit still identifies contrast issues with specific elements:

+1. Login button in the header
+2. Home and Tools links in a specific navigation component
+3. Contact Sales link in a pricing section

+### Next Steps

+1. Identify and update the specific components containing these elements
+2. Apply targeted styling to ensure all elements meet WCAG contrast ratio standards
+3. Run another accessibility audit to verify all issues have been resolved
+4. Document the changes in the memory bank